cirosantilli/git-tutorial/index.md

 It is always executed at the repo root.

-This allows for the very useful combom:
+This allows for the very useful combo:

     git config --global alias.exec '!exec '

-Allowing you to do any command at toplevel:
+Allowing you to do any command at top-level:

     git exec make

 #gitattributes

-Gitattributes are configs that apply only to specific paths, not the entire repo.
+Configs that apply only to specific paths, not the entire repo.

 It can be put: